chmurakrajowa/terraform-provider-ochk/docs/resources/virtual_network.md

 ## Attribute Reference

+The following attributes are exported in addition to above arguments:
 * `gateway_address` - gateway address, set when `subnet_network_cidr` is set.
 * `subnet_mask` - subnet mask, set when `subnet_network_cidr` is set.
 * `subnet_gateway_address_cidr` - subnet gateway address cidr, set when `subnet_network_cidr` is set.